Jain councils: Vallabhi Council II

-The Vallabhi Council was convened by Svetambara Jain monks at Vallabhi (now in Bhavnagar district, Gujarat, India) to reduce down to writing sacred texts (Jain Agama) that had so far been transmitted orally.
+The Vallabhi Council was convened by Śvetāmbara Jain monks at Vallabhi (now in Bhavnagar district, Gujarat, India) to reduce down to writing sacred texts (Jain Agama) that had so far been transmitted orally.
 The council was presided by Devarddhigani Kshamashramana.
 Vallabhi was then under the Maitraka rule.

 Dates of councils

 No dates are cited for Pataliputra council in Avashyaka-churni.
-Hemchandra's Parishishtaparvan (dated Vikram Samvat 1216–1229) states the Pataliputra council was held in 160 AV.
+Hemchandra's Parishishtaparvan (dated Vikram Samvat 1216–1229) states the Pataliputra council was held in 160 AD.

 Nandisutra by Devavachaka mentions Skandila and Nagarjuna in Sthaviravali (list of elders) who had organised the sacred texts.
 It is demonstrated by Jambuvijaya that the text was known to Mallavadin in the fifth century.
 So the earlier version of it must be older than that.
 Nandisutra-churni which comments on it is dated 676 CE.
 So it is established that Skandila and Nagarjuna existed before 676 CE.

 The following sources mentions them in the list of elders but continues the older accounts: